pier-digital/retrack/README.md

 A rule is a set of conditions and actions that are executed when the conditions are met.
 The conditions are evaluated using the data passed to the runner.
 The actions are executed when the conditions are met.

 Each rule is composed of many nodes.
 To see each node type, check the [nodes](https://github.com/gabrielguarisa/retrack/tree/main/retrack/nodes) folder.
-To see some examples, check the [examples](https://github.com/gabrielguarisa/retrack/tree/main/examples) folder.

 To create a rule, you need to create a JSON file with the following structure: